 Nitrogen uptake at 60, 90 DAS and at harvest

-Among the main plots at 60, 90 DAS and at harvest maximum nitrogen uptake (24.2, 22.1 and 23.1), (52.3, 51.0 and 51.7) and mean grain (57.6), straw (21.6) uptake was recorded with the paired row pigeonpea intercropped with high density plant spacing of (60 cm x 15 cm) (M1), during both the years and in mean data.
-Lowest nitrogen uptake (18.3, 17.9 and 18.1), (48.6, 47.3 and 47.9) and mean grain (51.3), straw (15.9) uptake was recorded with plant spacing of (100 cm x 15 cm) (M3) during both the years and in mean data.
+Among the main plots at 60, 90 DAS and at harvest maximum nitrogen uptake (24.2, 22.1 and 23.1), (52.3, 51.0 and 51.7) and mean grain (57.6), straw (21.6) uptake was recorded with the paired row pigeonpea intercropped with high density plant spacing of (60 cm x 15 cm) (M1), during both years and in mean data.
+The lowest nitrogen uptake (18.3, 17.9 and 18.1), (48.6, 47.3 and 47.9) and mean grain (51.3), straw (15.9) uptake was recorded with plant spacing of (100 cm x 15 cm) (M3) during both years and in mean data.

-Among the subplots at 60, 90 DAS and at harvest uptake of nitrogen (Table 1.) was not significantly influenced by growth regulators and nitrogen management (M1) during both the years of study.
-However higher nitrogen uptake (24.0, 22.1 and 23.0), (52.4, 51.8, and 52.2) and mean uptake grain (58.1), straw (22.1) nitrogen uptake of pigeonpea was observed with application 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S3), it was followed by the treatment S6 (125% RDN + Cycocel 60 ppm at square formation and flowering stage) during the both the years of study and in mean data.
+Among the subplots at 60, 90 DAS and at harvest uptake of nitrogen (Table 1.) was not significantly influenced by growth regulators and nitrogen management (M1) during both years of study.
+However higher nitrogen uptake (24.0, 22.1 and 23.0), (52.4, 51.8, and 52.2) and mean uptake grain (58.1), straw (22.1) nitrogen uptake of pigeonpea was observed with application of 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S3), it was followed by the treatment S6 (125% RDN + Cycocel 60 ppm at square formation and flowering stage) during the both the years of study and in mean data.
 And the lower nitrogen uptake (18.1, 17.4 and 17.7), (47.8, 46.4 and 47.2) and mean nitrogen (50.3, 15.1 and 32.7) uptake at harvest was recorded with the application of 100% RDN + Cycocel 60 ppm at square initiation, peak square formation and flowering stage during both the years of investigation including the mean data.

-Results of the experiment revealed that nitrogen uptake of pigeonpea was not significantly influenced by paired row pigeonpea in high-density cotton spacings, and not influenced by application of growth regulators and doses of nitrogen management.
+The results of the experiment revealed that nitrogen uptake of pigeonpea was not significantly influenced by paired row pigeonpea in high-density cotton spacings, and not influenced by application of growth regulators and doses of nitrogen management.
 Interaction was also found to be non-significant during both years of the experiment and in the pooled data.
-This might be the reason of maximum plant height, growth rate, dry matter production and grain yield of redgram by complementary effect of intercrops lead to higher nutrient uptake results reported by (Shivran and Ahlawat, 2000) and Increasing N level increased the vegetative growth and root biomass and increased the availability of nutrients in soil resulting in higher uptake of nutrients was reported by (Shankarlingappa et al., 2000).
-And Shivakumar et al. 2022 also reported NPK uptake in pigeonpea + urdbean might be due to enhanced availability of these nutrients to the plant which raised their content in seed and stalk accompanied by higher total biomass production of pigeonpea.
-Pandey et al (2013) also revealed higher NPK uptake by pigeonpea in pigeonpea + urdbean intercropping system than pigeonpea + maize and sole pigeonpea.
+This might be the reason of maximum plant height, growth rate, dry matter production and grain yield of redgram by complementary effect of intercrops leading to higher nutrient uptake results as reported by (Shivran and Ahlawat, 2000).Increasing N level, increased the vegetative growth and root biomass and increased the availability of nutrients in soil resulting in higher uptake of nutrients (Shankarlingappa et al., 2000).
+Shivakumar et al. 2022 also reported that NPK uptake in pigeonpea + urdbean might be due to enhanced availability of these nutrients to the plant which raised their content in seed and stalk accompanied by higher total biomass production of pigeonpea.
+In addition, Pandey et al (2013) also revealed higher NPK uptake by pigeonpea in pigeonpea + urdbean intercropping system than pigeonpea + maize and sole pigeonpea.

 Phosphorus uptake at 60, 90 DAS at harvest